 - History of professional development activities for online teaching and/or course design

 Full Time/Part Time: To be Determined

 Job FTE: .50-1.0

 Job Category: Faculty

 Type of criminal background check required: Name-based criminal background check (non-security sensitive)

 Documents Needed to Apply: Curriculum Vitae (CV) and Cover Letter

 Once you've submitted your application and are selected for an interview, you will receive an email from the TALENT system requesting the contact information for your three references so that they can upload a letter on your behalf.
 The three professional references that you list will receive an email that will ask them to provide a letter of reference for you.
-Your reference letters should address your teaching qualifications and all letters must be uploaded to the TALENT system by the referee.
+All three reference letters must be uploaded to the TALENT system by the referees.

 At the University of Arizona, we value our inclusive climate because we know that diversity in experiences and perspectives is vital to advancing innovation, critical thinking, solving complex problems, and creating an inclusive academic community.
 As an Hispanic-serving institution, we translate these values into action by seeking individuals who have experience and expertise working with diverse students, colleagues, and constituencies.
 Because we seek a workforce with a wide range of perspectives and experiences, we provide equal employment opportunities to applicants and employees without regard to race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
 As an Employer of National Service, we also welcome alumni of AmeriCorps, Peace Corps, and other national service programs and others who will help us advance our Inclusive Excellence initiative aimed at creating a university that values student, staff and faculty engagement in addressing issues of diversity and inclusiveness.